Travel Postcard: 48 hours in the Florida Keys

-KEY WEST, Fla The Florida Keys are the end of the road, where the legendary U.S. Route 1 stops for the ocean at mile zero, a classic American road trip.
+KEY WEST, Fla, March 22 The Florida Keys are the end of the road, where the legendary U.S. Route 1 stops for the ocean at mile zero, a classic American road trip.

 For many, it did end here, a place where ships crashed and wreckers saved sailors and kept their cargos.
 Grand homes reflect the glory days of found treasure, while the carefree lifestyle captures the spirit of the wayfaring rogues who trolled the rich waters.